 Compagnie Générale des Établissements Michelin (MGDDF) Received its Third Buy in a Row

-After Goldman Sachs and UBS gave Compagnie Générale des Établissements Michelin (Other OTC: MGDDF) a Buy rating last month, the company received another Buy, this time from Deutsche Bank.
-Analyst Gaetan Toulemonde maintained a Buy rating on Compagnie Générale des Établissements Michelin today and set a price target of EUR115.00.
-The company’s shares closed last Tuesday at $92.00.
+After Goldman Sachs and UBS gave Compagnie Générale des Établissements Michelin (Other OTC: MGDDF) a Buy rating last month, the company received another Buy, this time from Kepler Capital .
+Analyst Thomas Besson maintained a Buy rating on Compagnie Générale des Établissements Michelin yesterday and set a price target of EUR100.00.
+The company’s shares closed last Wednesday at $103.89.

+According to TipRanks.com, Besson is ranked 0 out of 5 stars with an average return of -6.5% and a 34.5% success rate.
+Besson covers the Consumer Goods sector, focusing on stocks such as Bayerische Motoren Werke Aktiengesellschaft, Continental Aktiengesellschaft, and Fiat Chrysler Automobiles.

-Currently, the analyst consensus on Compagnie Générale des Établissements Michelin is a Strong Buy with an average price target of $106.96, representing an 11.6% upside.
+The word on The Street in general, suggests a Strong Buy analyst consensus rating for Compagnie Générale des Établissements Michelin with a $103.28 average price target, implying a 16.3% upside from current levels.
 In a report issued on April 1, Barclays also upgraded the stock to Buy with a EUR90.00 price target.

 See today’s analyst top recommended stocks >>